yollysparks/typescript/README.md

 Hoisting is JavaScript's default behaviour of moving all declarations to the top of the current scope (to the top of the current script or the current function).

+•	Provide an number of examples to demonstrate the benefits of using TypeScript, including, types, interfaces, classes and generics